 - Treatment is all paid for by your insurer (less any excess).

 However, not every policy or provider is created equal.
-Some will be better than others for your needs and circumstances.
-This guide talks you through finding the best UK Health Insurance, including the policy options you’ll want to look for and which provider offers the best cover.
+Some more than others will better match your needs and circumstances.
+This guide covers the key policy options and top providers you will want to consider when looking for the best UK Health Insurance.

-In addition to this expert guide we have also written expert reviews for each of the top UK health insurers individually including Bupa, Aviva and Vitality.
+In addition to this expert guide we have also written reviews for each of the top UK health insurers including Bupa, Aviva and Vitality.

 If at any point you want to get an idea of cost our online quote tool compares premiums of all the top UK health insurers →